 The appraiser, through the sales ratio analysis process, reviews every neighborhood annually.
-The first phase involves neighborhood ratio studies that compare the recent sales prices of neighborhood properties to the appraised values of these sold properties.
+The first phase involved neighborhood ratio studies that compare the recent sales prices of neighborhood properties to the appraised values of these sold properties.
 This set of ratio studies affords the appraiser an excellent means of judging the present level of appraised value and uniformity of the sales.
-The appraiser, based on the sales ratio statistics and designated parameters for valuation update, makes a preliminary decision as to whether the value level in a neighborhood needs to be updated or whether the level of market value in a neighborhood is at an acceptable level.
+The appraiser, based on the sales ratio statistics and designated parameters for valuation update, makes a preliminary decision as to whether the value level in a neighborhood is at an acceptable level.